 In addition to teaching an Honors course, Richland's Faculty Fellows are involved in the Honors Academy community by attending events and sponsoring co-curricular and extra-curricular activities whenever possible.

-The Faculty Fellows are:
+The Faculty Fellows for the Fall 2014 semester are:

 Dr. Kacem Ayachi, Government